 We are all part of a vast network of cosmic forces that holds eternity in every second and infinity at every point in space.

 The ancient Seers called these different planes of existence as Lokas.
 Loka means something that is seen or a field of vision overall.
 The English word “look” is related to it etymologically.
 The world or plane of existence that we normally experience at any given time is based upon our angle and depth of vision.
 It is not objective.
 As we look, so things appear.
+Our world is a reflection of our vision.
 As is our inner seeing, so is the apparent reality revealed.
-We can change our vision and our world experience as simply as developing an artistic appreciation of nature through contemplation.
+We can change our vision and our world experience as simply as developing an artistic appreciation of nature.
 Yet it can extend to holding the entire universe within our inner eye and an expression of our own deeper awareness.
-By changing how we view the world, we can also change the nature of the world we view and bring a creative consciousness into our experienced reality.
+By changing how we view the world, we can also change the nature of the world we view and bring a creative consciousness into what we think is our outer reality.

-We human beings so far have remained at the surface of the cosmos and in a remote corner, in our little bubble of human civilization and human language that is progressively isolating us from the real universe that largely dwells within us.
+We human beings so far have remained at the surface of the cosmos and in a remote corner of the Lokas, in our little bubble of human civilization and human language that is progressively isolating us from the real universe that dwells within us.
 Most people accept their transient physical body as their true identity.
-Very few are awake at an inner level of unity consciousness through which we can travel through all the planes of existence by our mere awareness and seeing power.
+Very few are awake at an inner level of unity consciousness in which we can travel through all the planes of existence by our own awareness and seeing power.

 Opening the Inner Eye of Consciousness